The Relational Safety Framework: The Root of Trauma and Connection

 The Relational Safety Framework was created to address this gap.

-It’s an integrative, research-informed model that weaves together meaning-making processes, attachment strategies, and nervous system safety appraisal into one cohesive system, not as competing theories, but as interdependent processes.
+It’s an integrative, research-informed model that weaves together meaning-making processes, attachment strategies, and nervous system safety appraisal into one cohesive system.
+These are not competing theories but interdependent processes.

 At its core, it rests on a simple premise: Humans don’t respond merely to events.
 We respond to the meaning we assign to those events.

-In relationships, those meanings form patterns, patterns that determine how safe we feel, how we regulate emotion, and how we relate to others.
+In relationships, those meanings form patterns.
+These patterns determine how safe we feel, how we regulate emotion, and how we relate to others.

-In the next post, we’ll begin where the framework begins: with safety.
+In the next post, we’ll begin where the framework starts: with safety.

 We’ll explore: